-Students, Faculty, Staff, Administration and Board of Trustees Stand Together to Adopt Sanctuary Protections
+Students, Faculty, Staff, Administration & Board of Trustees Stand Together to Adopt Sanctuary Protections

 Union Theological Seminary has a long tradition of taking public positions on matters of pressing political importance and grave theological concern.
 In light of recent policies and statements issued by the Donald Trump administration threatening massive deportations, dangerous anti-immigrant policies, and travel bans targeting immigrant, refugee, and Muslim communities, we feel compelled by our religious convictions to declare Union a sanctuary seminary.